Venezuela Travel Advice

-The current travel safety advice for Venezuela is to remain extra vigilant and cautious when visiting this country.
-It has one of the highest murder rates in the world, so please take this into consideration when travelling.
+The current travel advice for Venezuela is to avoid going to this country unless deemed necessary and remain extra vigilant and cautious when visiting it, as it has one of the highest murder rates in the world.
+So, please take this into consideration when travelling.

-There are travel advisories in place and as such parts of the country are advised against travelling to.
-This includes areas within 80km of the Colombian border in the states of Zulia, Tachira and Apure which is currently closed whilst there are on-going efforts to prevent smuggling operations.
+There are travel advisories in place and as such, parts of Venezuela are advised against travelling to.
+This includes areas within 40 km of the Brazilian border and within 80km of the Colombian border in the states of Zulia, Tachira and Apure, which is currently closed whilst there are ongoing efforts to prevent smuggling operations.

 Venezuela has a huge issue with violent crime; kidnapping is common place in many areas, as is car-jacking.
-Visitors to Venezuela need to be aware that much of this is organised crime and criminal gangs work at, or have contacts in the airports, hotels and restaurants.
-You should avoid hailing down taxis when you have arrived at the airport as these are often unauthorised, illegitimate taxis and can put you in danger.
+General travel advice for visitors to Venezuela need to be aware that much of this is organised crime and criminal gangs work at, or have contacts in the airports, hotels and restaurants.
+The best travel advice for Venezuela is that you should avoid hailing down taxis when you have arrived at the airport as these are often unauthorised, illegitimate taxis and can put you in danger.
 Travellers need to be wary of their surroundings and take care what they are saying and doing in public.

-Upon arrival in the country, keep a low profile and restrain from showing affluence such as electronic items.
+The best travel advice for Venezuela is that upon arrival in the country, keep a low profile and restrain from showing affluence such as jewellery items.
 Doing so will alert you to thieves and can make you a target for robbery, some of which can be violent.
-If you are attacked do not resist as most resistance is met with violent assault or shooting which can prove fatal.
+If you are attacked, do not resist as most resistance is met with violent assault or shooting, which can prove fatal.

-Venezuela can be subject to frequent powercuts, which can affect the whole country and often comes with little warning.
+Venezuela can be subject to shortages of food, water and electricity with frequent powercuts that can affect the whole country and often comes with little warning.
 You should take precautionary measures and ensure that you are adequately prepared for powercuts at any time.

 There have been previous maritime territory disputes with neighbouring Colombia, and Guyana with regards to the Orinoco basin.
 This has somewhat been resolved diplomatically, however there is long running angst with regards to immigration with countries in the area.
 It has strong ties to Cuba and the United States of America, Mexico, Antigua and Barbuda.

-Great care need to be taken when travelling in rural areas.
-Not only is there an ever present risk of robbery or kidnapping, but also the state of the roads are generally very poor, as is the standard of driving across Venezuela as a whole.
+Great care need to be taken when travelling in rural areas of Venezuela.
+Not only is there an ever-present risk of robbery or kidnapping, but also the state of the roads is generally very poor, as is the standard of driving across Venezuela as a whole.

 It is advised that visitors use only licensed “official” taxis.
 These can be organised by your hotel or inside the arrivals hall at the airport.
 There have also been armed robberies in and around the Avila National Park area.